syncfusion-content/wpf-docs/wpf/Navigation-Drawer/Populating-data.md

 The control populates the items using the [ItemsSource](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.NavigationDrawer.SfNavigationDrawer.html#Syncfusion_UI_Xaml_NavigationDrawer_SfNavigationDrawer_ItemsSource), also it allows the sub items.

-When using the ItemsSource to show the content of the item acheived by [DisplayMemberPath](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.NavigationDrawer.SfNavigationDrawer.html#Syncfusion_UI_Xaml_NavigationDrawer_SfNavigationDrawer_DisplayMemberPath) and the icon of the item showing by used the [IconMemberPath](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.NavigationDrawer.SfNavigationDrawer.html#Syncfusion_UI_Xaml_NavigationDrawer_SfNavigationDrawer_IconMemberPath).
-Alternatively [ItemsContainerStyle](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.NavigationDrawer.SfNavigationDrawer.html#Syncfusion_UI_Xaml_NavigationDrawer_SfNavigationDrawer_ItemContainerStyle) used to customize the items and allows the sub items.
+When using the `ItemsSource` to show the content of the item achieved by [DisplayMemberPath](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.NavigationDrawer.SfNavigationDrawer.html#Syncfusion_UI_Xaml_NavigationDrawer_SfNavigationDrawer_DisplayMemberPath) property and [ItemsContainerStyle](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.NavigationDrawer.SfNavigationDrawer.html#Syncfusion_UI_Xaml_NavigationDrawer_SfNavigationDrawer_ItemContainerStyle) property used to customize the items and allows to set the `ItemsSource` and `DisplayMemberPath` properties of the sub items.

 ### Model

 {% tabs %}